phase/fvm/INSTRUCTION_SET.md

 int pc = 0;
 ```

-There are many different variables in the FVM, each corresponding to a different number in each instruction.
+Each hex instruction has different variables for different parts of it.
 ```fvm
 0 0  0  0  0  0
 | |  |  |  |  |